kubevirt/hyperconverged-cluster-operator/docs/conditions.md

 maintained by the operator (eg: openshift-apiserver for the openshift-apiserver-operator).

-#### OperatorDegraded
+#### ApplicationDegraded
 ```
-	OperatorDegraded ClusterStatusConditionType = "Degraded"
+	ApplicationDegraded ClusterStatusConditionType = "Degraded"
 ```
-Degraded indicates that the component operator is not functioning completely.
+Degraded indicates that the application is not functioning completely.
 An example of a degraded state would be if there should be 5 copies of the component running but only 4 are running.
 It may still be available, but it is degraded.